JimMcKenzieSmith/kubernetes-with-mongodb-prometheus-grafana/README.md

 ```

 ## Usage

-Navigate to the port forwarded URL for grafana.
-Example: http://127.0.0.1:63024
+Navigate to the port forwarded URL for grafana: http://127.0.0.1:3000

 Default login for grafana:
 Username: admin
 Password: prom-operator

+Navigate to Prometheus and check targets: http://127.0.0.1:9090/targets

+Navigate to Mongo Express and make some changes: http://127.0.0.1:8081/

+Of course, this demo is not stateful, so there is no backend persistent disk for MongoDB.
+As such, any MongoDB changes will be gone if the cluster or pod restarts.

 ## Tear Down
 Tear down prometheus and grafana: